kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-61: Salamander Pens

+* Facilities for penning Underearth pack animals are located here.
+	* Stone drinking trough runs down the middle of the cave.
-Facilities for penning Underearth pack animals are located here.
-A dozen iron chains and collars are attached to the wall, and a stone drinking trough runs down the middle of the cave.
-Currently, seven riding salamanders (see new monsters) are chained to the wall.
-Nearby are some tack and saddle-bags.
-Two stone bins at the far northeastern corner of the cave hold food for the beasts: one has rotting meat filled with maggots and worms, while the other holds dried insects.
-The saddle-bags are empty, as the traders have taken their goods to area 10-54.
+	* A dozen iron chains and collars are attached to the wall, with 7 riding salamanders (new) chained up.
+		* Nearby are tack and saddle-bags (empty, their trade goods taken to 10-54).
+	* Two stone bins at the far northeastern corner of the cave hold food for the beasts (one has rotting meat filled with maggots and worms, the other holds dried insects).

 7 riding salamanders (see new monsters): SZ L; AL N; AC 6; MV 60’, 90’ swimming; HD 6; HP 43, 41, 41, 39, 37, 36, 35; #AT 1; Dmg 2-12.

 ### 10-62: Tunnel to the Underearth

-This tunnel leads into the Underearth (unmapped).
-As a secondary tunnel, it extends about 3 miles until it joins a major passage.
-From there one can journey in multiple directions to various areas of the Underearth, including a heqeti residential colony; the infamous Silent Sea; a shrine devoted to Rimmaq-Isfet; the mysterious city of Lissak-Tol, home to the eleven consortia of the kaliyani (see SL9-79); and the dwellings of the other Underearth denizens.
+* This tunnel leads into the Underearth (unmapped), a secondary tunnel extending 3 miles to joins a major passage.
+	* From there one can journey in multiple directions to various areas of the Underearth, including a heqeti residential colony; the infamous Silent Sea; a shrine devoted to Rimmaq-Isfet; the mysterious city of Lissak-Tol, home to the eleven consortia of the kaliyani (see SL9-79); and the dwellings of the other Underearth denizens.